mkarnebeek/blog.netk.nl/_pages/about.md

 ---
-permalink: /over-mij/
+permalink: /about-me/
-title: "Over mij"
+title: "About me"
 ---

-Ik ben Michiel Karnebeek, vader van 2 kinderen en 39 jaar oud.
-Ik ben een software ontwikkelaar met een hobby voor domotica en andere tech onderwerpen.
+I am Michiel Karnebeek, father of 2 children and 39 years old.
+I am a software developer with a passion for home automation.